 The Yadavas worked hard to grind the mace to a fine powder.
 They had

 followed all of Akroora's instructions.
-However, there was one
+However, there was one triangular

-tried their level best, but could not grind it.
+best, but could not grind it.
 Fed up, they finally threw the powder, plus

 the triangular piece, into the sea.
 Once that was done, they returned home,

 assured that all would be well from then on.

 The triangular piece was swallowed by a fish.
-Jara, a hunter, caught
+Jara, a hunter, caught the

-washed back ashore and settled itself along the impressive coastline of Dwaraka.
+and settled itself along the impressive coastline of Dwaraka.
 There, a type

 of grass, called eraka, grew in abundance, all along the coast.

 The Yadava Clan is Wiped Out

 started witnessing strange dark omens.
 Krishna's Sudarshana Chakra (Discus),

 the Panchajanya (Conch), his Chariot and Balarama's Plough (also his weapon)

 suddenly disappeared, as if into thin air.
 The clean city became infested by

 various types of pests.
-People starting committing sinful acts; husbands and wives cheated on
+People starting committing sinful acts; husbands and

-were indulged in theft and looting; yet others had unexplained
+some people were indulged in theft and looting; yet others had unexplained

 Seeing all these bad omens, Krishna asked the residents to gather by the

 sacred Prabhas sea and pray for the well-being of everyone around.
 The

 people went to the beach, but instead of sitting in prayer and

 contemplation, they started drinking heavily and making merry as usual.
 They

 Satyaki and Krithavarma, who had fought for the Pandavas and Kauravas

 respectively, were there too.
-They were the ones who actually marked
+They were the ones who actually marked the

-He too, however, was pulled into the massive brawl that ensued, and was killed by the angry
+was pulled into the massive brawl that ensued, and was killed by the angry

 Krishna knew that the curse had started to take effect.
-He plucked the
+He plucked the eraka

-started throwing the blades of grass on one other.
+blades of grass on one other.

-Kanva Maharishi's curse came into being and each blade of the eraka
+Kanva Maharishi's curse came into being and each blade of the eraka grass

-instantly.
-All the Yadavas died within a matter of minutes.
+Yadavas died within a matter of minutes.
 Thus, the entire clan lay dead,

 right in front of their King.